ismaildawoodjee/GreatEx/README.md

 A warning will pop up that Great Expectations cannot find the credentials, but that can be ignored unless you want to test by running the pipeline locally.
-Since we're going to be running the pipeline on Airflow, the warning can be ignored.
+Since we're going to be running the pipeline on Airflow containers, the warning can be ignored.

 Before initializing the Docker containers, make sure that there is an `.env` file in the root directory of `GreatEx`.
 This is the `.env-example` file in the repo, which should